fernote7/ecoseries/README.md

 # ecoseries
-function to capture BACEN series using the API
+function to capture BACEN, Sidra (IBGE) and IPEA series using their APIs